I received my Ph.D. in Social, Political, Ethical, and Cultural Thought from Virginia Tech in May 2019.

 Originally from Milwaukee, Wisconsin, I graduated with her master’s in Public Service from Marquette University and my bachelor’s in Political Science from the University of Wisconsin-Milwaukee.
 Outside of my academic degrees, I am also an alumna of several training and leadership programs such as Future Milwaukee Leadership Program, Lincoln Center Theater Directors Lab, Unlearning Racism, and the Tufts Summer Institute of Civic Studies.

 My scholarly pursuits and academic writing reflect a desire to cultivate real-world change from theoretical thinking.
-Her interdisciplinary dissertation committee at Virginia Tech is comprised of David Brunsma, Sociology (Chair); Mauro Caraccioli, Political Science and ASPECT; Kwame Harrison, Sociology and Africana Studies; and Michael Moehler, Philosophy and ASPECT.
-My central research question explores whether U.S. democracy, particularly at the federal government level, is adequate to the task of racial justice and I rely extensively on archival analysis of President Johnson’s Kerner Commission to examine the so-called “race riots” in the summer of 1967.
+My interdisciplinary dissertation committee at Virginia Tech was comprised of David Brunsma, Sociology (Chair); Mauro Caraccioli, Political Science and ASPECT; Kwame Harrison, Sociology and Africana Studies; and Michael Moehler, Philosophy and ASPECT.
+My central research question explored whether U.S. democracy, particularly at the federal government level, is adequate to the task of racial justice and I employed archival analysis of President Johnson’s Kerner Commission to examine the so-called “race riots” in the summer of 1967.

 Consistent with my dual background in the arts and the public sector, I have published numerous scholarly chapters in edited collections and peer-reviewed academic journals as well as peer-reviewed creative writing.
 A full list is available on my CV.